microsoft/ApplicationInsights-dotnet-logging/README.md

 `EventSourceTelemetryModule` allows you to configure EventSource events to be sent to Application Insights as traces.

-For more information, see ["Using EventSource Events"](https://docs.microsoft.com/azure/application-insights/app-insights-asp-net-trace-logs#using-eventsource-events).
+For more information, see [Microsoft Docs: "Using EventSource Events"](https://docs.microsoft.com/azure/application-insights/app-insights-asp-net-trace-logs#using-eventsource-events).

 ## ETW

 `EtwCollectorTelemetryModule` allows you to configure events from ETW providers to be sent to Application Insights as traces.

-For more information, see ["Using ETW Events"](https://docs.microsoft.com/azure/application-insights/app-insights-asp-net-trace-logs#using-etw-events).
+For more information, see [Microsoft Docs: "Using ETW Events"](https://docs.microsoft.com/azure/application-insights/app-insights-asp-net-trace-logs#using-etw-events).

 ## DiagnosticSource

 You can configure `System.Diagnostics.DiagnosticSource` events to be sent to Application Insights as traces.

+For more information, see [CoreFX: "Diagnostic Source Users Guide"](https://github.com/dotnet/corefx/blob/master/src/System.Diagnostics.DiagnosticSource/src/DiagnosticSourceUsersGuide.md).

-Edit the `TelemetryModules` section of the ApplicationInsights.config file:
+To enable, edit the `TelemetryModules` section of the ApplicationInsights.config file:

 ```
 <Add Type="Microsoft.ApplicationInsights.DiagnsoticSourceListener.DiagnosticSourceTelemetryModule, Microsoft.ApplicationInsights.DiagnosticSourceListener">